Vivek Agarwal

 Vivek Agarwal (3 January 1962 – 26 April 1993) was an Indian cricketer.
 He was a right-handed batsman who played for Haryana.
-He was born in Meerut.
+He was born in Meerut (Uttar Pradesh).

 Agarwal made a single first-class appearance for the side, during the 1982–83 season, against Bengal.
 From the opening order, he scored 18 runs in the first innings in which he batted, and a duck in the second.

 He worked as a flight purser for Indian Airlines and was on board Flight 491 which crashed on 26 April 1993, after take-off from Aurangabad.
 He was one of 55 people who died in the accident.